decentraland/unity-renderer/docs/style-guidelines.md

 private void Awake() { }               // called by Unity
 ```
-  * Not-helper methods should follow the order (where its helper methods follows previous rule and allowed to be placed in between of this order):
+  * Not-helper methods should follow the order (but its helper methods follows previous rule and allowed to be placed in between of this order):
     * entry-point/creation/setup methods, like `constuctor` and `initialize`
     * exit-point methods, like `destructor` and `dispose`
     * `public`